 Social Media is a powerful tool that has created a way to send a marketer’s message to the right people at the right time.
 Social media can earn you traffic, sales, and even long-term loyalty from your customers when executed well.
+Interested in social media use in Canada?
+Read on!

-Social Media Users in Canada [Infographics]
+Social Media Statistics Canada [Infographics]

 We’ve curated the latest and most valuable social media statistics in the form of an infographic, which will give you an insight into the most preferred social media platforms, how much time Canadians spend on social media, a detailed report on essential demographics, and some tips on how you can make more profitable use of social media.